F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

-The L2 Forwarding with Crypto sample application performs a crypto operation (cipher/hash) specified by the user from command line (or using the default values), with a crypto device capable of doing that operation, for each packet that is received on a RX_PORT and performs L2 forwarding.
+The L2 Forwarding with Crypto sample application performs a crypto operation (cipher/hash) specified by the user from command line (or using the default values), with a crypto device capable of doing that operation, for each packet that is received on an RX_PORT and performs L2 forwarding.
 The destination port is the adjacent port from the enabled portmask, that is, if the first four ports are enabled (portmask 0xf), ports 0 and 1 forward into each other, and ports 2 and 3 forward into each other.